jailenevrs/Express_Notetaker/README.md

 This application uses Express.js to save and delete notes made by user.
 Stores all saved data in JSON format.

-The front end of the application was already created for me so I had to build the back end and deploy the webiste through Heroku.
+The front end of the application was already created for me so I had to build the back end and deploy the website through Heroku.

 # Website Link